 Assignments for 7th-12th grades should frequently be expected over the 3 day weekend.
 Make-up work may be assigned over the weekend, as well.
 Previously assigned homework, which was not completed due to student absence, will be assigned as weekend homework.
-As a general practice, HCA 7-12 teachers try to eliminate "next day homework" to allow students to be involved in their community and churches, knowing that church meetings can be on a variety of different nights.

 HCA's policy is that students will be disciplined in the character quality of reliability and completion.
 Late work, as a general policy, will be required to be completed even if it is late enough that it is worth -0- points.
 Student break and lunch times will be required to be used for this completion of past due work whenever it becomes a concern for the teacher, i.e. when an item is 2 weeks overdue. (updated Feb.
 2021)